robcarver17/skipperman/docs/volunteer_rota_help.md

 Each row shows a volunteer who has been imported to the event automatically.
 You can see, from left to right:

 - The volunteers name.
 - The location of the cadet(s) that the volunteer is connected to: lake training, river training or MG racing.
 This will only be populated once the cadets have been allocated to groups.
-This is useful to know if a cadet and parent are likely to be in the same place
+This is useful to know if a cadet and parent are likely to be in the same place.
 - Preferred duties: the duties that the volunteer wants to do, from their registration form.
 NOTE: If someone says they have a PB2 or instructor qualification, it does not mean they do!
 - Same / different preferences: for some events (primarily cadet week), volunteers can say if they want to do one role or several.
 - Skills recorded in the Skipperman database.
 This is more likely to accurate, but you should still check it.
-- Previous volunteer role at the last event they did - very helpful for allocating.
-- For each day the role they are doing, and the buttons you can use to give them roles.
+- Previous volunteer role at the last event they did - very helpful for allocating.- For each day the role they are doing, and the buttons you can use to give them roles.
 - Notes and other information from registration

 # Typical workflow